Virtual AI Agents: What they are & how to deploy

 Privacy protection involves safeguarding the personal information collected during conversations.
 Best practices include data minimization (only collecting what’s necessary), user consent, anonymizing data in logs, and having clear data retention policies.
 84% of GenAI users were concerned their data could be shared when using generative AI tools., so demonstrating a strong commitment to privacy is essential for building user trust.

-Real World Applications and Strategy
+Real World Applications of AI Agents and Strategy

 Let’s look at how virtual agents AI are being used in the real world and the incredible benefits they deliver.